Academic and Creative

 Student Ambassador Initiative

-As a student ambassador a key aspect of your work will be to provide encouragement and motivation to people who may not be aware of the range of possibilities and opportunities available to them if they choose to study at BSix.
-You will play a key role in the ensuring all new and existing students realise their potential to succeed at BSix.
+A key aspect of their work is to provide encouragement and motivation to people who may not be aware of the range of possibilities andopportunities available to them if they choose to study at BSix.
+Creating a collegiate atmosphere and to foster rapports and a professional mindset amongst our student body.
+The ambassadorduties tasked will vary, but will include the following tasks and responsibilities:

 The Uganda Project